Kingbryden/Kingbryden/README.md

 - CEO at **B2r Brand**
 - Founder of **B2r Panel** & Dating Site Backend
-- Web Developer, Graphic Designer & Automation Expert
+- Web Developer,Graphic Designer & Automation Expert
-- Love working with APIs, No-Code Tools, & Automation
-- I'm always happy and passionate about what I do!
+-Love working with APIs,No-Code Tools, & Automation -I'm always happy and passionate about what I do!

 ---